evanlouie/eece443/assignments/ass7/iseefin_investments.md

 Version | Phase | Target Date
 :----   | :---- | ------------:
-2 | Inception   | June 24, 2014
+2 | Inception   | May 10, 2014
-3 | Elaboration | August 5, 2014
+3 | Elaboration | May 25, 2014
-4.1 | Construction Iteration 1 | September 20, 2014
+4.1 | Construction Iteration 1 | June 10, 2014
-4.2 | Construction Iteration 2 | October 10, 2014
+4.2 | Construction Iteration 2 | June 24, 2014
-4.3 | Construction Iteration 3 | October 30, 2014
+4.3 | Construction Iteration 3 | July 8, 2014
-4.4 | Construction Iteration 4 | November 10, 2014
+4.4 | Construction Iteration 4 | July 22, 2014
-4.5 | Construction Iteration 5 | December 1, 2014
+4.5 | Construction Iteration 5 | August 5, 2014
+4.6 | Construction Iteration 6 | August 19, 2014
+4.7 | Construction Iteration 7 | September 2, 2014
-5 | Transition | January 8, 2014
+5 | Transition | September 16, 2014

 ## 3. Project Organization
 ### 3.1 Organizational Structure
 The team will maintain a flat management structure in order to maintain agility and ease communication across the team.
-However, there will be key roles deligated to certain people to maintain a single point of communication for important jobs as well as maintain accountability for milestones (see 3.3).
+However, there will be key roles delegated to certain people to maintain a single point of communication for important jobs as well as maintain accountability for milestones (see 3.3).
+As such, project roles will be delegated in accordance to those mentioned in the Rational Unified Process (RUP).
+However, we will not be strictly following RUP for

 ### 3.2 External Interfaces
 The project will maintain largely in-house and within the one individual development team.
 However input and feedback will be taken into account from investors and end-user asked to test the system.